openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-metadata.rst

 .. note::

    Overrides can only use lower-case characters.
-Additionally, underscores are not permitted in override names as they are used to separate overrides from each other and from the variable name.
+Additionally, colons are not permitted in override names as they are used to separate overrides from each other and from the variable name.

 -  *Selecting a Variable:* The :term:`OVERRIDES` variable is a